rnickles/audience1st_wiki/Home.md

 attr_encrypted_key: "exactly 32 random characters"
 STRIPE_KEY: "Publishable key from a Stripe account in test mode"
 STRIPE_SECRET: "Secret key from a Stripe account in test mode"
-SENDGRID_KEY: "(optional) API key for Sendgrid email service"
+MAILGUN_SMTP_LOGIN: postmaster@mail.yourdomain.com
+MAILGUN_SMTP_PASSWORD: "your long SMTP password here"
 ```

-Note 1: If the `SENDGRID_KEY` is omitted, you won't be email to send transactional
+Note 1: If the Mailgun-related keys are omitted, you won't be email to send transactional
 emails from the app, which may be fine.

 Note 2: In a production setting, you'd have several tenant names separated by